Medicare Procedure and Patient Information

 ---|---|

-The highest averages of the most common conditions of Medicare patients that Dr. Brian Untch, MD, FACS treated were hypertension, high cholesterol, diabetes and cancer.
+The highest averages of the most common conditions of Medicare patients that Dr. Brian R. Untch, MD, FACS treated were hypertension, high cholesterol, cancer and diabetes.

 ---|---|